sakibahammed/Just-an-Ordinary-project/README.md

     in simpler terms ,

         imagine you have 2 things , a robot and a dinosaurs .
-Robot knows how to move when pressing the button. but dino cann't move e finger..
+Robot knows how to move when pressing the button. but dino can't move e finger..

         lets say you want the dino to move too.. what you can do?